Last Updated on

 Just north of Congress Ave Bridge is Rainey Street, a street lined with historic bungalows that are now home to some of Austin’s trendiest bars.

 You can either opt for a food truck dinner – there are several on Rainey Street, for example: Art of Tacos, or the tasty Via 313 Pizza Truck behind Craft Pride, Boca inside the Container Bar, or Big Fat Greek Gyros – or you could do a fancy dinner just around the corner from Rainey Street, at what is one of the hottest tickets in town these days: Geraldine’s, a contemporary gourmet restaurant inside the fabulous new Hotel Van Zandt.
-If you want to treat yourself to a fancy dinner at Geraldine’s, make sure to reserve well in advance.
+If you want to treat yourself to a fancy dinner during your 48 hours in Austin, Geraldine’s is the perfect spot.
+Make sure to reserve in advance.

 End your first night in Austin by bar hopping until you can’t keep your eyes open anymore.
 Places worth stopping at are Blackheart, Banger’s Beer Garden (with over 100 beers on tap), Craft Pride and the Container Bar, which is made out of shipping containers.